 82. What should be performed before and after the administration of a bronchodilator?

-You should test the patient with a peak flow meter before and after administering a breathing treatment to check if the drug was effective.
+You should test the patient with a peak flow meter before and after administering a breathing treatment to check if the drug is effective.

-83. What are three subgroups of adrenergic bronchodilators?
+83. What are the three subgroups of adrenergic bronchodilators?

 (1) Ultra-short catecholamine agents, (2) Short-acting non-catecholamine agents, and (3) Long-acting adrenergic bronchodilators